puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 5. Close and reopen Eclipse.

 **Note:** Using these same steps, you can get support for Ruby coding by installing the Eclipse [Dynamic Languages Toolkit](http://www.eclipse.org/dltk/).
 Just be aware that the DLTK isn't supported by Puppet Labs.

 ##Working with Puppet Projects
 Geppetto provides several options for creating and editing Puppet projects.

-**Create new projects**  Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
-You can create new projects based on existing projects from your local file system, and from GitHub or Apache Subversion.
+* **Create new projects**  Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
+You can create new projects based on existing projects from your local file system, and from GitHub or SVN.

-**Create new repositories**  You can create new repositories on GitHub or Subversion, and then populate those repositories with new or existing Puppet projects.
+* **Create new repositories**  You can create new repositories on GitHub or SVN, and then populate those repositories with new or existing Puppet projects.

-**Import and commit projects**  From Git or SVN, import existing Puppet projects, edit them, and then commit them back to the repository that they came from.
+* **Import and commit projects**  From Git or SVN, import existing Puppet projects, edit them, and then commit them back to the repository that they came from.
 You can also publish modules directly to the Forge.

 The following are some basic steps to get started with Puppet projects in Geppetto.

 ###Create New Puppet Projects
 1. In Geppetto, click **File -> New -> Project** to open the **Select a wizard** dialog box.
 	If the **Select a wizard** box doesn't open, for example, if you have previously created a project, click **File -> New -> Other**.

 3. Expand the **Puppet** folder, and click **Puppet Project**.
 	You can select a Puppet Module or Puppet Module from the Forge in this location as well.
 4. Click **Next**, name the project, and click **Finish**.

 Now, start coding your Puppet project in Geppetto.

 ###Create a New Project from an Existing Module
 1. Click **File -> New -> Project**.